IshavSohal/PriceHawk/doc/sprint0/proposal.md

 TODO

 #### Feasibility
 Might be feasible by getting a list of diseases and symptoms from a public database and putting that into a new database and query the database for searching for medical conditions.
+There would need to be a certification for correct information and maybe other certifications which could lead to this not being feasible.